-2.1.1 Minimum number of tables
+1. Minimum number of tables

-"C" Points awarded in accordance with this table are conditional on there being at least two complete tables in the section concerned.
+"C" Points awarded in accordance with the table are conditional on there being at least two complete tables in the section concerned.

-2.1.2 Minimum number of deals
+2. Minimum number of deals/boards

 To qualify for the maximum award of 40 C Points, at least 20 deals must be in circulation per session.
 If between 11 and 19 deals inclusive are played, "C" Points are awarded at half the Basic Table, with any fraction being rounded upwards.